juberiya1ajaz/FILTER/README.md

 # FILTER
-it is a program that is going to implement grey, sepia, reflect and blur filter to particular image.
+it is a program that will implement grey, sepia, reflect and blur filter to particular image.

 GREY